apostrophecms-legacy/apostrophe-schema-widgets/README.md

+## Not for new projects

+This module is intended for A2 0.5.x only.
+In Apostrophe 2.x, all widgets have schemas, so [creating your own widgets is easy and requires no extra npm modules](http://apostrophecms.org/docs/tutorials/getting-started/custom-widgets.html).

 # apostrophe-schema-widgets

 apostrophe-schema-widgets is a widget builder for the [Apostrophe](http://apostrophenow.org) content management system.
 You can easily configure any number of custom widgets using [Apostrophe schemas](https://github.com/punkave/apostrophe-schemas).